Terrence C. Carson

 Terrence "T.C."
-Carson (born November 19, 1958) is an American actor known for his performances across television, film, stage, and video games.
-He is best known for portraying Kyle Barker on the Fox sitcom, Living Single, and is the original voice of Kratos in the God of War video game series, playing the role from 2005 to 2013.
+Carson is an American actor known for his performances across television, film, stage, and video games.
+He is best known for portraying Kyle Barker on the Fox sitcom, Living Single, and is the original voice of Kratos in the God of War video game series, playing the role in every installment set within the Greek pantheon.
 Additionally, Carson lent his voice to Mace Windu in various Star Wars media, including Star Wars: The Clone Wars.

 Early life and education

 Born and raised in Chicago, Illinois, Terrence "T.C."
 Carson was the only child of his mother, who brought him up in the LeClaire Courts projects of the Chicago Housing Authority.
 He credits his mother, who was a seamstress and a nurse's aid, with instilling in him a love of the arts.
 He pursued higher education at the University of Illinois at Urbana–Champaign, majoring in architecture and interior design, and in 1981 became a member of the Iota Phi Theta fraternity.